postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/interceptor.md

 ## Updating Interceptor

-To update Interceptor extension follow these steps:
+To update the Interceptor extension follow these steps:

 1. To open up your extensions page, click the menu icon at the top right of Chrome.

-2. Click on **More Tools** then click on **Extensions.**
+2. Click **More Tools** then click **Extensions.**

-3. Flip the developer's mode on top-right corner.
+3. Switch on developer mode at the top-right corner.

-4. Click **Update** under developer's mode to update the extension.
+4. Click **Update** in developer mode to update the extension.

 ## Using the Interceptor with Postman's Chrome app